BU-Spark/ml-bpl-rag/README.md

 Throughout development, we encountered several issues:
 - **Limited Customization**: LangServe's UI was not sufficiently customizable.
-- **Lightweight Vector Store**: Chroma couldn't handle our large dataset effectively.
+- **Lightweight Vector Store**: Chroma and FAISS couldn't handle our large dataset effectively.
+- **Local Vector Store**: A local vectorstore required the local storage of our large data and were cumbersome to load.
 - **High Costs**: OpenAI embeddings were too expensive for a database of this size.
-- **Overpowered LLM**: GPT-4o was unnecessarily expensive for our use case.
+Pinecone expenses grow quickly so we used a subset of our data.

 ---